microsoft/azure-pipelines-agent/docs/design/percentEncoding.md

 We've introduced encoding for `%` which will map to `%VS_TS`.
 This means that any time the agent receives `%VS_TS` as part of a command, it will automatically decode it to `%`.
 So `##vso[task.setvariable variable=test%VS_TS]a%VS_TS` will now set a variable `test%: a%`.

 NOTE: This was previously designed to use %25 instead of %VS_TS as the escape sequence.
 We decided to go with %VS_TS instead since %25 was used somewhat often because of its role in url encoding.
-Some agents may continue to emit warnings for %25 as this change rolls out (or if you haven't updated to the most recent agent), these are safe to ignore.
+Some agents may continue to emit warnings for %25 as this change rolls out (or if you haven't updated to the most recent agent).
+These warnings are safe to ignore.

 This behavior will be enabled by default in March 2021.
 To disable it, you can set a job level variable DECODE_PERCENTS to false.
 To avoid getting warnings about it and opt into the behavior early, set a job level variable DECODE_PERCENTS to true.